 This procedure is not normally recommended for the novice if your not too familiar when working with carpet, especially the carpet knife which can be very dangerous.

-Its often better to leave this up to a professional carpet installer.
+It's often better to leave this up to a professional carpet installer.

 Here is where we will start.
 Notice how the transition is installed underneath the door when the door is closed.
-When done in this manner you will not see the carpet from inside the room when the door is closed or see the laminate outside the room either with the door closed.
+When done in this room will not see the carpet from inside the room when the door is closed or see the laminate outside the room either with the door closed.

 Before I installed the laminate I made sure to leave enough carpet which you can see is folded back as well as the padding.

 Thanks strip comes pre nailed so the nails that nail into the floor will be either for a wood floor or concrete floor.
 You can see how the sharp nails are angled.
 The sharp nails need to be angled toward the transition.
 When carpet is installed the sharp nails are angled toward the walls.

 The first thing to do is to cut the tack strip to the width of the door way.
 Leave 1/4 inch space at each end so the tack strip does not touch the door frame.Leave a 1/4 inch gap between the tack strip and the transition also, and nail it into the floor.

 It is relatively easy to nail tack strip into wood floors.
 Concrete floors can be difficult, some concrete floors get really hard the older they get.
 If you find it difficult, try to nail into the concrete, drilling holes with a masonry drill bit and either using wood dowels and screws or plastic inserts will work just as well.
 In a typical doorway you should only need about 4 or 5 screws.